 Electives may be taken in any combination, based upon individual interests, allowing students to develop an emphasis such as: economics, entrepreneurship and innovation, accounting and finance, marketing and management, pre-law or international business.
 Students may earn 12 units of upper-division electives in the Europe-based International Business Institute, which includes visits to eight countries, and presentations by management and senior executives at venues such as: Nestle, Goldman Sachs, Finland Bank, Daimler-Benz, and the British Parliament.
 Students may earn up to 9 units of upper-division electives studying for one semester, for example, at either King's College London or The American University of Paris.
 In London, EB students enroll in the Management Department for three upper-division courses (250-399 level) consisting of one upper-division required course in either intermediate economics or management, or applied management science, plus two upper-division electives, and one course in a foreign language.
 Study in London is open to Westmont students with junior standing for Fall or Spring; those with senior standing can attend Fall term only.
-In Paris, EB students enroll in the Economics Department and/or the
+In Paris, EB students enroll in the Economics Department and/or the International Business Administration Department for three or four upper-division courses (4000 level).

-International Business Administration Department for three upper-division courses (300-400 level) consisting of one upper-division required course in intermediate economics, plus two upper-division economics electives, OR one upper-division required course in Quantitative Decision-Making, plus two upper-division business electives.
 In addition, students in Paris take one course in French.
 Other off-campus programs for economics and business majors include the Westmont in San Francisco semester or the Washington, D.C. semester, with internship placements in an economics- or business-related organization or firm.